Determining if a product is defective or dangerous

 Saturday October 27, 2018

 Connecticut residents love their gadgets, from ATVs to multicookers, electric blankets and smartphones.
 If the design of your favorite new tech product is defective, it can cause severe or even fatal injuries.
-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we have experience representing consumers injured as a result of a defect or dangerous products.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we have experience representing consumers injured as a result of a defect or dangerous products.

 According to FindLaw, the statute of limitations to file a product liability lawsuit is three years.
 However, that time may be extended if it was not clear at the time of the property damage, injury or death that the issues were due to a defective design.
 Product liability cases typically focus on the manufacturer’s design and material decisions and if those decisions affected its safety.
 It is a defect if the final product has a flaw that makes it unreasonably dangerous to use for its intended purpose.